tesera/pygypsy/README.md

 If you are familiar with pylint, you can use the `pylint` command directly.

+All new code must satisfy the linting standards.

 ### Documentation

-Documentation is build automatically from docstrings
+Documentation is built automatically from docstrings

 See http://www.sphinx-doc.org/en/stable/rest.html for the syntax